 Do Ragdoll Cats Make Good Pets?

-In summary, Ragdoll cats are a large, beautiful breed with a specific look, often including blue eyes, silky fur, and little shedding compared to other cats.
+In summary, Ragdoll cats are a large, beautiful breed with a specific look, often including blue eyes and silky fur.
 Many cat lovers find them to be a very endearing breed.

 They are affectionate, playful, friendly, and usually very close to their masters.
 Still, owners who want a more independent cat breed can sometimes read them as clingy.
 However, they are likely to get along with children and other pets if appropriately introduced since they tend to have happy temperaments.